Ensure that all SIG/WG leads, chairs, and any other necessary trusted owners

 type.
 We recommend testing it with a friend or asking around for recommendations

 for which models work best.

 Hardware we don’t recommend

-Earbuds.
-Generally speaking they are not ideal, and while they might sound
+Earbuds - These are not ideal, and while they might sound fine to you,

-fine to you when 50 people are on a call the ambient noise adds up.
-Some
+when 50 people are on a call the ambient noise adds up.
+Some people join

 terrible.
 Practicing with someone ahead of time can help you determine how